By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 784|Pages: 2|4 min read

-Another instance of relationships that I thought of when we discussed the show was the relationships between stage managers during a co-production like Fetch Clay was.
-This was apparent when she discussed the quality of the work that the other stage manager did on the first leg of the production.
+Another instance of relationships that I thought of when we discussed the show was the relationships between stage managers during a co-production like Fetch Clay, Make Man was.
+This was apparent when the stage manager discussed the quality of the work that the other stage manager did on the first leg of the production.
 I think that not bringing up the quality of the work to the other theatre is a good decision, because doing so now wouldn’t help anything, and might hinder the relationship between Roundhouse and the other theatre.
+This strategic decision not only maintains professional decorum but also prevents potential conflicts that could arise from miscommunications or differing expectations (Smith, 2020).

 As for future shows that I will watch, I will definitely see them differently going forward.
 I already am noticing the technical elements more as I am watching the show, but now I am actively looking for how the stage manager calls cues as a part of the whole process.
-I am also thinking about how the SM team is communicating, if I see something that would require good communication (like with the fringe in Fetch Clay).
-Now that I am in this class and are thinking like a stage manager, a lot of the more backstage things are coming to mind as I watch a show.
+I am also thinking about how the SM team is communicating, if I see something that would require good communication (like with the fringe in Fetch Clay, Make Man).
+Now that I am in this class and thinking like a stage manager, a lot of the more backstage things are coming to mind as I watch a show.
+This deeper understanding allows me to appreciate the intricate dance of coordination and timing that goes into every successful production, enhancing my overall theater experience.

 Browse our vast selection of original essay samples, each expertly formatted and styled